christophernhill/gmao_mitgcm_couplng/notes/tag-index.md

+- checkpoint_0_J (2016/11/16)
+  * Modified input/data.pkg and data.diagnostics so that
+    diagnostic output fluxes (oceTAUX, oceTAUY, oceFWflx,
+    oceQnet, oceQsw, oceSflux) can be directly compared with MITgcm debug outputs of these same variable.
+    Matlab script matlab/get_MITgcm.m does this comparison
+    and shows that they are bit-identical, which in turn are bit-identical to the *import* output fields of previous checkpoint.
+  * Modified mitgcm_setup/input/data so that fluxes are obtained from GEOS-5 instead of read-in.
+The model is now officially 2-way coupled!
+But there is still some interpolation, rotation, and units issues to be sorted out.
   * Removed *import* debug output files and matlab scripts to look at them.
 They are replaced by MITgcm output files.
   * Moved driver_get* and driver_set* to subdirectory driver.
   * Removed mk_src_links.
 Links are now created by Makefile.

 - checkpoint_0_I (2016/11/15)
   * Have verified with matlab/get_import.m that *_import.* files